The Letters I Never Sent: How Writing Unsent Letters Became My Path to Healing

 I first started writing letters when I was making the decision to go no contact.
 I sent her one final letter explaining everything I felt about her and how she hurt me.
 What did I get in return?
 No apology.
 Nothing but gaslighting and blaming me for everything.

 I realized at that point that talking to her was pointless.
-We were going around in circles, so I decided to start writing letters and never sending them.
+We were going around in circles, so I decided to start writing letters and never send them.

 Why Unsent Letters Work